greendw/AntabGMVA/README.md

   awk 'NR>1 {print}' out1 > out2
   sed 's/2022-04-03/093 /' out2 > out3
  ```
 &ensp;&ensp;&ensp;_Here, 'out3' is ready for AntabGMVA in Python.
-For practice, the raw GLT 'c221c' Excel file can be found at [examples/](https://github.com/greendw/AntabGMVA/tree/main/examples/GLT_Excels) (see also Section 3.3.3 in the tutorial)._
+For practice, the raw GLT 'c221c' Excel file can be found at [examples/](https://github.com/greendw/AntabGMVA/tree/main/examples/GLT_Excels) (see also Section 3.3.3 of the tutorial)._
 <br/><br/>

 09.11.2024